jdenalil/SailPlanning/README.md

 ### Traversal Time function
 Both the heuristic and the transition functions leverage the function `calculate_traversal_time` under the hood, which I consider to be the core functionality of this approach.
 This function takes a current point, a goal point, an ocean current, and a desired boat water speed and calculates the amount of time it will take to traverse between the points using a newton's method solver.
 This time can be combined with the boat water speed and power map function to calculate the power used over the traversal.

-## Future Work
-1. Build a low level planner to smooth the discretized waypoints and account for realistic vehicle dynamics
-1. Build a quick visualization  of the path taken by the aircraft
+## Current Tech Debt
-1. Allow the number of speeds tried to be given as an input by the user instead of embedded in the code
+1. Allow the number of speeds tried to be given as an input by the user instead of embedded in the code.
-1. Fix the A* heuristic function to ensure it is always lower then the actual cost
+1. Fix the A* heuristic calculation to ensure it is always lower then the actual cost.
-1. Becuase of the equation solver in the traversal time estimator, the algorithm could be quite slow for large inputs.
-Finding a good approximate closed form solution would be helpful.
-1. If it is not possible to get to the goal within the provided time, the search seems to hang.
-We should make sure the input is valid before searching.
+1. Improve rejection of generally invalid inputs like negative maximum boat speeds.
+For example, if it is not possible to get to the goal within the provided time, the search will hang instead of returning an error message.
-1. Build out integration tests
+1. Add integration tests.

-1. Improve rejection of generally invalid inputs, like negative maximum boat speeds
+## Future Features
+1. Build a low level planner to smooth the discretized waypoints and account for realistic vehicle dynamics.
+1. Build a visualization of the path taken by the craft.
+1. Accept Current as map of position -> current instead of a constant magnitude and direction.
+1. Take waves into account during traversal time calculation.
+This will entail adding a wave height map over time object that the planner can query with position and time values.
+Since the waves are changing with time, this will add additional non-linearity to the traversal time.
+1. Take into account no-go zones.
+If these zones can be queried with a position and time, search nodes can easily by filtered out by the planner.

+In summary, having access to a world map with current, wave height, and no-go zones is the logical next step for the planner.